Chart Color Schemes

 Kellyville Ridge has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the area.
-Key projects include The Ponds High School Upgrade, Rouse Hill Town Centre Expansion, The Ponds Shopping Centre, and The Ponds.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely to affect the area.
+Notable projects include The Ponds High School Upgrade, Rouse Hill Town Centre Expansion, The Ponds Shopping Centre, and The Ponds.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.